fabric8io/docker-maven-plugin/doc/manual.md

 As value the images for which logs should be shown can be given as a comma separated list.
 This is probably most useful when used from the command line as system property `docker.showLogs`.

+Also you can specify `docker.follow` as system property so that the `docker:start` will never return but block until CTRL-C is pressed.
+That similar to the option `-i` for `docker run`.
+This will automatically switch on `showLogs` so that you can see what is happening within the container.
+Also, after stopping with CTRL-C, the container is stopped (but not removed so that you can make postmortem analysis).

 The `<run>` configuration knows the following sub elements:

 * **capAdd** (*v1.14*) a list of `add` elements to specify kernel parameters to add to